keenanwoodall/Coroutween/README.md

 # Coroutween
-A shitty tweening library for Unity
+A shitty tweening library for Unity only made for the pun, not to actually be used.

 ### Getting Started
 Make sure you have `using Beans.Unity.Tweening;` at the top of your script